-- how managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales of financial assets in prior periods, the reasons for such sales and expectations about future sales activity.
+- how the performance of the portfolio is evaluated and reported to the Company's management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - managers of the business are how compensated - e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sales of financial assets in prior periods, the reasons for suchsales and expectations about future sales activity.